pablobernabeu/3authors-year-DOI_URL/README.md

 - Year: The publication year is included in parentheses.

-- DOI URL: The reference ends with a DOI URL leading to the content.
+- (DOI) URL: The reference ends with a DOI URL or another available URL.

 ## Examples